Data Hosting Program

 - A series of automated checks will be conducted to ensure that all countries and years have been included in the data set (where a data set is cross-national and cross-time), that all data points are unique (no duplicate records or values), and that country codes and data points included in the data set match the Correlates of War National System Membership lists.

 - Variable names and value codes will be examined for uniqueness, descriptive accuracy, and consistency.
 For example, whenever possible variable names must match names from prior data sets, and must accurately describe of the variables’ content.
 Dummy variables will be coded as 0=no, and 1=yes.
-Missing value codes will be consistent (typically -9 when possible) and clearly described in the documentation.
+Missing value codes will be consistent and clearly described in the documentation.
+Historically, COW data sets identified missing observations using the value “-9”.
+All COW data sets published after January 1, 2025, should identify missing observations with an empty cell (“”).
 Names and categories deemed unique will be checked for uniqueness.

 - A review of procedures will be done to ensure that coding rules have been followed.